 Table 1 provides data from the HRS on wealth accumulation and lifetime income across cohorts.
 The table provides useful magnitudes for interpreting the model-based simulation results shown later.
-Slightly less than half of the sample is from the original HRS cohort born between 1931 and 1941.6 This is the group intensively studied in Scholz, Seshadri, Khitatrakun (2006).
-It is useful to have these households in the sample, since they allow us to benchmark our preliminary treatment of the new HRS sample by comparing new results for the original HRS cohort with the results from our earlier work.
+Slightly less than half of the sample is from the original HRS cohort born between 1931 and 1941.
+This is the group intensively studied in Scholz, Seshadri, Khitatrakun (2006).
+It is useful to have these households in the sample, since they allow us to comparing our new results for the original HRS cohort with the results from our earlier work.
 The remaining portion of the sample is roughly evenly split between the remaining four cohorts.